wp-plugins/wp-deferred-javascripts/readme.txt

 4. Average load time of **1.54** seconds **with WP Deferred Javascripts activated** and scripts queued in the footer

 == Changelog ==

+= 1.5.5 =
+* Solve a problem when uri script contain "&amp;"
+* Solve a bug while waiting dependencies

 = 1.5.4 =
 * Prevent bug when scripts dependencies are not enqueud